-The Company's contributions may be reduced by accumulated forfeitures.
-At December 31, 2015 and 2014, forfeitures of \$5,808 and \$5,686, respectively, were available to reduce future Company contributions.
-During 2015, no accumulated forfeitures were utilized to reduce Company contributions.
+The Company's matching contributions may be reduced by forfeitures that accumulate from terminations of participants with non-vested employer matching contributions.
+During the year ended December 31, 2015, forfeitures of \$29,248 were utilized to reduce Company contributions.
+At December 31, 2015 and 2014, forfeitures of \$16,286 and \$17,439, respectively, were available to reduce future Company contributions.